 Setting Rates As A Beginner Writer

-I decided right from the beginning that since I’ve been blogging for 15 years that I have writing experience.
+I’ve been blogging since 2002, so I had writing experience.
 It just wasn’t specific to freelance writing and getting paid.

 I decided that with a little specific study into copywriting and writing white papers, perhaps I could be a third as good as Bob Bly.